Skip Walker: Professional career

 By the end of the Rough Riders' seventh game, Walker had the league lead in rushing yards with 587, had five of the team's 11 touchdowns, and had made 14 catches for 157 yards.
 In their eighth game, a 49–19 win over the BC Lions, Walker made 11 rushes and gained 167 yards, a 15-yard average.
 In the first half alone of the next game, a loss by one point to the Saskatchewan Roughriders, he made 91 yards.
 He scored one touchdown and gained 106 rushing yards in a win over the Hamilton Tiger-Cats in the following game.
 One week later, Walker surpassed 1,000 yards rushing in a win over the Saskatchewan Roughriders.
 After going down 11–21 versus the Calgary Stampeders, Walker returned a kickoff 97 yards for a touchdown in one of the longest plays of his career.
 He also ran for 108 yards in the game, a 29–24 win.
 For his performance, he was named CFL Offensive Star of the Week.
 On October 23, in a 20–19 win over Toronto, Walker ran for 145 yards and scored two touchdowns, including the game-winner with seconds left to play.
-He finished the season with 1,431 rushing yards and 10 touchdowns, leading the league and earning a spot on the CFL All-Star team.
+He finished the season with 1,431 rushing yards and 10 touchdowns, leading the league and being named to the CFL All-Star team and CFL East All-Star team.
 Walker also made 28 receptions for 317 yards and 19 kickoff returns for 489 yards.
 His 1,431 rushing yards were an Ottawa record that stood until 1991, when it was broken by Reggie Barnes in an 18-game season (the season Walker played in was 16 games).
 Ottawa was upset in the Eastern Semi-Final playoff game against the Hamilton Tiger-Cats, 31–33, with Walker running for 118 yards on 11 rushes in the game.